-Special session: To bring microbial control specialists, biopesticide companies together with growers and pest control advisors in California, Ag Innovations Conference is organized on Sunday, 13 August, 2017 from 8 am to 5 pm.
+Special session: To bring microbial control specialists, biopesticide companies together with growers and pest control advisors in California, 2nd Ag Innovations Conference: Microbial Control is organized on Sunday, 13 August, 2017 from 8 am to 5 pm.
 A mini agricultural expo will also be organized for the industry partners to showcase their products and technologies.
 Continuing Education Credits from California Department of Pesticide Regulation and California Association of Pest Control Advisors will be provided.
 Seating is limited, so register early.
-If you would like to reserve space for the expo, contact Surendra K. Dara.
+Visit http://ucanr.edu/AIC2017 for the agenda and registration details.

 General queries and letters for visa: Surendra K. Dara

 5K Race: Nina Jenkins

 Chair: Surendra K. Dara